-The goals of this course are to develop the students' abilities to understand, utilize, and apply physics concepts to solve problems and analyze natural phenomena.
-This course will provide students with an opportunity to demonstrate an understanding of the fundamental principles, concepts, and knowledge of electricity, magnetism, waves, optics, sound, light and modern physics, assist students in applying these principles to the student's area of interest, and to further develop analytical problem-solving skills.
+The goals of this course are to develop the students' abilities to understand, utilize, and apply a significant portion of the physics discipline.
+This course will provide students with an opportunity to demonstrate an understanding of the fundamental principles, concepts, and knowledge of electricity, magnetism, waves, optics, sound, light and modern physics, assist students in applying these principles to the student's area of interest, and to develop analytical problem-solving skills important to scientists and engineers.
+We will utilize the derivative and integral in both conceptual definitions and problem solving.